-The factors considered in determining that a loan is individually significant for the purposes of assessing impairment include:
+The factors considered in determining whether a loan is individually significant for the purposes of assessing impairment include the size of the loan, the number of loans in the portfolio, and the importance of the individual loan relationship, and how this is managed.

-- the size of the loan; - the number of loans in the portfolio; - the importance of the individual loan relationship, and how this is managed; and - · whether volumes of defaults and losses are sufficient to enable a collective assessment methodology to be applied.
+Loans that meet the above criteria will be individually assessed for impairment, except when volumes of defaults and losses are sufficient to justify a collective assessment.

-Loans considered as individually significant are typically those made to corporate and commercial customers, are for larger amounts, and are managed on an individual relationship basis.
-Retail lending portfolios are generally assessed for impairment on a collective basis as the portfolios generally consist of large pools of homogeneous loans.
+Loans considered as individually significant are typically to corporate and commercial customers, are for larger amounts and are managed on an individual basis.
+These loans are assessed individually at each balance sheet date to identify whether objective evidence of impairment exists based on the following criteria: